Jinzeld/Jinzeld/README.md

 - 🌱 I’m currently learning **C++, C, SQL, Python**

-- 💬 Ask me about **Let me know if you have any questions or problems with my code I am always happy to help**
+- 💬 **Let me know if you have any questions or problems with my code I am always happy to help**

 - 📫 Contact me <br>
   Email: **zhenjin@oregonstae.edu** <br>